tensorflow/docs/site/en/programmers_guide/threading_and_queues.md

 Obviously, the coordinator can manage threads doing very different things.
 They don't have to be all the same as in the example above.
 The coordinator also has support to capture and report exceptions.
-See the @{tf.train.Coordinator} documentation for more details.
+See the `tf.train.Coordinator` documentation for more details.

 ### QueueRunner

-The @{tf.train.QueueRunner} class creates a number of threads that repeatedly run an enqueue op.
+The `tf.train.QueueRunner` class creates a number of threads that repeatedly run an enqueue op.
 These threads can use a coordinator to stop together.
 In addition, a queue runner will run a *closer operation* that closes the queue if an exception is reported to the coordinator.